Omaha's Lauritzen Gardens provide acres of beautiful flowers and plants, along with opportunities to reflect, learn, shop, eat, and play!

 Seasonal Displays

-We went during the Dinosaur Uproar event, so the indoor gardens were filled with amazing dinosaur sculptures.
-Summer 2019 at Lauritzen Gardens will bring gnomes, patriotic displays, and more--check the Lauritzen Gardens website and social media for the latest information on what seasonal displays are happening when you plan to go!
+We went during the Spring 2019 Dinosaur Uproar event, so the indoor gardens were filled with amazing dinosaur sculptures.
+Check the Lauritzen Gardens website and social media for the latest information on what seasonal displays are happening when you plan to go!

 Educational Programming at Lauritzen Gardens